Dynamics of self-dual kagome metamaterials and the emergence of fragile topology

-We substantiate the theoretical findings discussed above - emergence of fragile topological states and establishment of corner modes - through a series of laser virbometry experiments performed on a physical prototype, whose setup is depicted in Fig.~\ref{fig:exp}(a).
-All details on prototype fabrication, laser vibrometer specifications and setup are provided in Method\ref{app}.
+We substantiate our theoretical findings - emergence of fragile topological states and establishment of corner modes - through laser vibrometry experiments on a physical prototype, see setup in Fig.~\ref{fig:exp}(a).
+All details on fabrication, vibrometer specifications and setup are provided in SM.\ref{sec.5}-SM.\ref{sec.7}.
 First, we want to demonstrate experimentally the opening of the second BG, which is absent in the ideal self-dual kagome lattice, as a result of the finite-thickness hinges of the structural metamaterial.
-To this end, we prescribe a broadband pseudo-random excitation at the point marked by the yellow dot (Fig.~\ref{fig:exp}(a)), measure the in-plane velocity at the designated sampling points inside the green box (Fig.~\ref{fig:exp}(a)), and normalize the average value by that of the excitation point to construct a measure of transmissibility versus frequency, plotted in Fig.~\ref{fig:exp}(b).
-An analogous transmissibility curve, plotted in Fig.~\ref{fig:exp}(c), is obtained via full-scale steady-state simulation of a finite hexagonal domain under sustained harmonic excitation, by sweeping the frequency.
-Both curves, in reasonable agreement, feature two distinct regions of attenuation, highlighted in light purple, supporting the existence of finite frequency isolated band(s) in the mid-frequency spectrum.
-The attenuation intervals are overall in satisfactory agreement with the BGs predicted via Bloch analysis (Fig.~\ref{fig:model}(d)).
-(See also SM.\ref{sec.4} for details on the discrepancies between experiments and theory)
+To this end, we prescribe a broadband pseudo-random excitation at the point marked by the yellow dot (Fig.~\ref{fig:exp}(a)), measure the in-plane velocity at the designated sampling points inside the green box (Fig.~\ref{fig:exp}(a)), and normalize the average value by that of the excitation point to construct a curve of transmissibility versus frequency, plotted in Fig.~\ref{fig:exp}(b).
+An analogous curve, plotted in Fig.~\ref{fig:exp}(c), is obtained via full-scale steady-state simulation under sustained harmonic excitation.
+Both curves, in reasonable agreement, feature two distinct regions of attenuation, highlighted in light purple, supporting the existence of finite-frequency isolated band(s) in the mid-frequency spectrum.
+The attenuation intervals are in satisfactory agreement with the BGs predicted via Bloch analysis (Fig.~\ref{fig:model}(d)).
+See also SM.\ref{sec.8} for details on the discrepancies between experiments and theory.